 Today, Frederick’s streets are lined with charming homes, churches, and specialty shops.
 But let’s not lose sight of our mission.
 You’re in downtown Frederick to eat.

-Commanding the downtown vista is the stunning 19th century Houck Mansion, which today is home to VOLT, chef-owner Bryan Voltaggio’s flagship restaurant.
-The ever-changing menu is a tribute to seasonal, locally-produced, sustainable cuisine, highlighting classic flavor combinations prepared with innovative techniques.
+Commanding the downtown vista is the 19th century Houck Mansion, which today is home to VOLT, chef-owner Bryan Voltaggio’s flagship restaurant.
+The ever-changing menu is a tribute to seasonal, sustainable cuisine, highlighting classic flavor combinations prepared with innovative techniques.
 And while there may be white tablecloths and impeccable service, VOLT is special without being stuffy—just take a look at the Chuck Taylors your server is wearing.

 For an exciting, outstanding meal without breaking the bank, make a reservation for brunch, where you’ll be treated to three extraordinary courses for only $35.
 With so many wonderful offerings—think blue crab with cucumber and mango, omelets with lobster and broccoli rabe, and maple-glazed bacon doughnuts—your only challenge will be choosing just three (228 North Market Street).